 When can I apply?

 Special Enrollment Periods are available throughout the year within 60 days of any of these qualifying life events: Marriage, have or adopt a baby, becoming lawfully present in the U.S., release from incarceration, moving out of the Medicaid Gap, and loss of health insurance coverage.

-The next Open Enrollment Period for the Health Insurance Marketplace begins November 1, 2017.
+The next Open Enrollment Period for the Health Insurance Marketplace is November 1, 2018 to December 15, 2018.

 Who qualifies for tax credits and cost sharing?